Jacquetta Hawkes: Marriage to J. B. Priestley

 Jacquetta and Christopher Hawkes divorced in 1953; she married Priestley the same year.
 They lived on the Isle of Wight, before moving to Alveston, Warwickshire, in 1960.
 During their marriage, they collaborated on a number of experimental literary works, including the play Dragon's Mouth, and an epistolary work entitled Journey Down a Rainbow, based on imagined letters.
-Priestley's letters in the work were set in a "brash new America in Texas", whilst Hawkes' were written from the perspectives of indigenous societies in New Mexico.
+Priestley's letters in the work were set in a "brash new America in Texas", whilst Hawkes's were written from the perspectives of indigenous societies in New Mexico.

 Research in the 1950s

 The script for the 1953 film Figures in a Landscape, a documentary about the work of Barbara Hepworth, was written by Hawkes.
 In 1956 she began excavations on the Mottistone Estate, whose land adjoined her and Priestley's home of Brook Hill House.
-The subject of Hawkes' investigation was The Longstone; her research, which was published in Antiquity, demonstrated that it was the remains of the entrance to a Neolithic long barrow.
+The subject of Hawkes's investigation was The Longstone; her research, which was published in Antiquity, demonstrated that it was the remains of the entrance to a Neolithic long barrow.